1,000+ Opportunities

 Quality Health Care & Social Support Nurturing souls and feeding community at Bread Line Bread Line and Stone Soup Café in Fairbanks offers healthy meals, jobs, and social supports.
 Thriving People & Communities Sharing food, sharing knowledge Calypso Farm and Ecology Center is a working farm and educational center that teaches others how to live off the land.

-Based on current listing details, eligibility includes: Alaska-based 501(c)(3) nonprofits (not classified as a private foundation), local or Tribal governments.
-Nonprofits must have 501(c)(3) status for at least one year and one completed fiscal year of financials.
+Based on current listing details, eligibility includes: Alaska-based 501(c)(3) nonprofits (status held at least one year), tribes, local/state government entities, and faith-based organizations with broad community impact.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.